aldercode/100-days-of-code/log.md

 ### Day 6: 19 January
 Watched the first lecture of #CS50: Introduction to Computer Science and played in GitHub.
 Tinkered with VS Code too trying out different HTML and CSS options.

+(Playing around with Github Desktop:)
 TEST: Updated locally via Github Desktop to check out how it works.
 RESULT: Pushed up, and it synced perfectly.
 TEST: Changing online version.
-RESULT: Fetched via Desktop Client and amended here.
+RESULT: Fetched via Desktop Client and All is well.
 Success.

 May have posted a bit early...
 Been a busy day!
 In addition to the above I installed and got the hang of GitHub Desktop, read up on Docker, general Linux stuff, the command line, and even tried out @codewars and @hackerrank (these are great!).